NicolasOng/gerbil_connects/README.md

 ### Unified Environment Description

-The unified evaluation environment uses gerbil_connect to connect the models to the existing framework GERBIL.
+The unified evaluation environment uses `gerbil_connect` to connect the models to the existing GERBIL framework.

 In this evaluation environment, models are given plain text (eg: "The quick fox...") and are expected to output the annotations of that text as a list of character level annotations (eg: [(4, 9, "https://en.wikipedia.org/wiki/Quick"), (10, 13, "https://en.wikipedia.org/wiki/Fox"), ...]).